Louis-udm/louis-udm.github.io/index.md

 #### Bienvenu chez Louis.Zhibin.Lv

 ### Profil
-I am a master of computer science graduated from the DIRO(Département d'informatique et de recherche opérationnelle)[https://diro.umontreal.ca/accueil/] of the Université de Montréal, in the direction of Artificial Intelligence.
-My research tutor is (Jan-yun Nie)[http://rali.iro.umontreal.ca/nie/jian-yun-nie/].
+I am a master of computer science graduated from the DIRO ([Département d'informatique et de recherche opérationnelle](https://diro.umontreal.ca/accueil/)) of the Université de Montréal, in the direction of Artificial Intelligence.
+My research tutor is [Jan-Yun Nie](http://rali.iro.umontreal.ca/nie/jian-yun-nie/).

-My research recently is the detection of hate speech and offensive language at the (RALI)[http://rali.iro.umontreal.ca/rali/?q=en] laboratory managed by my professeur.
+My research recently is the detection of hate speech and offensive language at the [RALI](http://rali.iro.umontreal.ca/rali/?q=en) laboratory managed by my professeur.
 During the laboratory, I proposed the STG-BERT model, which greatly improved the detection performance in the field and reached state-of-the-art.
 The related paper will be published soon.

 My research interests include Machine Learning, Deep Neural Networks, Representation Learning, Probabilistic Graphical Models, Natural Language Processing, and related algorithms and models.
 Also, I am proficient in Python, Numpy, Scipy, PyTorch, Scikit-learn, Tensorflow and other technologies.